 - Extremely budget-friendly, which is perfect for RV renovations

-The main trouble with this hot plate combo is that it will require 1500 watts, or around 12 1/2 amps.
-This isn’t very much in the grand scheme of RV living, especially because your burner will not be on all day long.
-However, this is something to consider if you are worried about energy usage.
+The main drawback with this hot plate combo is that it requires 1,500W or around 12 1/2 amps.
+This isn’t very much in the grand scheme of RV living, however, those with small electrical set-ups may not be able to handle this large power draw.
+Generally, this Elite burner is only a viable option if you have sufficient power, otherwise, a propane option may be a better consideration.

 Best Wall Oven: Empava Built-in Convection Single Wall Oven